 Can an economist be a celebrity?
 Usually not.

-“Carmen Reinhart and Ken Rogoff came as close to celebrity status as an economist can ever come,” wrote professor Randall Wray.
+“Carmen Reinhart and Ken Rogoff came as close to celebrity status as an economist can ever come,” writes professor Randall Wray.

 Why the unusual attention?
 The answer is what they got right in the punchline of their book: Although contemporaries may say this time is different, financial crises follow historical patterns.
 Reinhart and her co-author Kenneth Rogoff analyze these patterns over 800 years and find when crisis hits it’s not much different from the last time around.

 Six years after the publication of the book, Carmen Reinhart, a professor of the international financial system at Harvard, sees the signs of crisis again.

 Epoch Times spoke to her about why China is different and not different at the same time, about a lingering crisis in emerging markets, the International Monetary Fund, as well as higher U.S. interest rates.